Updated October 2019

-Did you know that in the United States alone 400,000 blood clot events occur in patients recently discharged from the hospital?
+Did you know that in the United States alone, 400,000 blood clot events occur in patients recently discharged from the hospital?
 And that blood clots are the most common cause of preventable hospital deaths?

-The MARINER trial was a randomized, double-blind study that examined the safety and efficacy of rivaroxaban in preventing venous thromboembolism (VTE or blood clot) events and VTE-related deaths in medically ill patients after they were discharged from the hospital.
+MARINER was a randomized, double-blind study that examined the safety and efficacy of rivaroxaban in preventing venous thromboembolism (VTE or blood clot) events and VTE-related deaths in medically ill patients after they were discharged from the hospital.

-Part of the risk comes from patients being immobile in the hospital and after discharge, when they are no longer being motivated to move by a treatment team.
+Part of the risk comes from patients being immobile in the hospital and then after discharge, when they are no longer being motivated to move by a treatment team.
 By raising awareness around this issue, patients can be empowered to make sure they are getting the care they need to avoid a blood clot.

 “The risk for each patient is individual.
 I would encourage every patient to start a discussion with their healthcare providers,” said Dr. Barkoudah.
 “The ultimate cure is for everyone to move.
-Please, if you can get out of bed safely, with the help of physical therapy or the help of a treatment team, do it and do it as soon as possible.”
+Please, if you can get out of bed safely, with the help of physical therapy or the treatment team, do it and do it as soon as possible.”

 If you have a history of blood clots, it’s important that your healthcare team knows about it.
 You should also let them know about any medications you’re taking, including anticoagulants.